prometheus/prometheus/docs/storage.md

 ### Usage

 Backfilling can be used via the promtool command line.
 This tool will create all Prometheus blocks, in a temporary workspace.
+The blocks might be read later by prometheus and compacted, so you should make sure that the blocks belong to the prometheus users.

 By default temp workspace is data/, you can change it by passing the name of the desired output directory.

 ```
 ./promtool create-blocks-from openmetrics name_of_input_file name_of_output_file